 The answer to whether or not real estate investing is a good way to build wealth depends entirely on your definition of wealth.

-Your individual goals, long and short-term, as well as your personal threshold for risk, are key factors in determining if investing in real estate is the right path for you.
+Your individual long and short-term goals, as well as your threshold for risk, are crucial factors in determining if investing in real estate is the right path for you.
 Let’s unpack that.

 Decide on Your Definition of Wealth

 “Wealth” means different things to different people.
 Are you interested in developing a stable investment portfolio allowing you to live with a sense of financial security and look confidently toward retirement?

 Or are you interested in generating steady monthly cash flow over the top of your regular income, for an additional income stream to help you meet other financial goals and dreams?

 The good news is investing in real estate can absolutely be a way to build wealth.

 Depending on your threshold for risk and goals for retirement, real estate investing can be anywhere from a solid piece of your retirement portfolio to an aggressive opportunity to build substantial wealth.

 Real estate is very stable, historically.
 Over time, properties tend to appreciate thanks to inflation and demand.

 Understanding the different types of real estate investments and determining your comfort level with risk will help you decide if including real estate in your investment portfolio is the right fit for you.

 Decide What Type of Real Estate Investing to Tackle